Five SPACs Worth Owning Right Now

 So let’s get you started with a quick primer on this new form of IPO.

 A SPAC sponsor does an IPO to raise the cash needed to go out and buy an operating business.
-And while there is sometimes a general stated purpose or theme for the SPAC, the fact is that prospective target companies SPACs eventually go after with their blank-check money are not ever identified in the IPO.
+And while there is sometimes a general stated purpose or theme for the SPAC, the fact is that prospective companies the SPACs may buy later with their blank-check money are not ever identified in the IPO.
 At this point in the process, they aren’t even known to the sponsor.

-Because there isn’t an operating company being IPO’d, there’s no need for the usual due diligence or breaking down and disclosing of a company’s products, markets, financial condition, prospects, and risks.
+Because there isn’t an operating company being IPO’ed, there’s no need for the usual due diligence – like breaking down and disclosing of a company’s products, markets, financial condition, prospects, and risks.
 It’s just a capital raise to bankroll the merger of a to-be-determined target acquisition.

 The best sponsors have a track record or specific expertise to bank on, so researching these individuals is key, but we’ll get deeper into that in tomorrow’s report.

 One very cool thing about SPACs is you can buy shares with “warrants” attached.
 Warrants are securities that give you the right to buy additional shares, usually a third or maybe a half of a share – each IPO deal is a little different.

 Generally, the warrants – if they aren’t attached when you buy shares of the SPAC – can also be bought through any brokerage service once you have the SPAC’s ticker symbol.
 The warrants themselves are kind of like call options; they give you the right, but not the obligation, to buy shares of the SPAC usually at a 15% premium to the IPO price, which is most commonly $10.